GOP set to block 1/6 panel, stoking Senate filibuster fight

 “We have a mob overtake the Capitol, and we can’t get the Republicans to join us in making historic record of that event?
 That is sad,” said Sen. Dick Durbin of Illinois, the No. 2 Senate Democrat.
 “That tells you what’s wrong with the Senate and what’s wrong with the filibuster.”

-The filibuster is a time-honored Senate tradition that requires a vote by 60 of the 100 senators before a bill can go forward.
+The filibuster is a time-honored Senate tradition that requires a vote by 60 of the 100 senators to cut off debate and advance a bill.
 With the Senate evenly split 50-50, Democrats would need support of 10 Republicans to move to the commission bill.

 The House already approved the measure with some Republican support, but the Senate filibuster is sparking fresh debate over whether the time has come for Democrats to change the rules and lower the threshold to 51 votes to take up legislation.